 GoatMAP is the Market Assurance Program for important endemic diseases of goats, it contains three modules: General Biosecurity (GOATBIO), Johne's Disease (JDMAP), and Caprine Arthritis Encephalitis (CAEMAP).
 GoatMAP has been developed by members of the Goat Industry Council of Australia and associated industry organisations, jurisdictions and Animal Health Australia (AHA).
-Advice has also been received from the state and territory government animal health authorities and goat breeders.
+Advice on its development has also been received from the state and territory government animal health authorities and goat vets and breeders.

-© Australian Animal Health Council Ltd. 2023
+© Australian Animal Health Council Ltd. 2024